sab-bee/dsa/Sorting/merge/readme.md

 ```
-function mergeSort
+function mergeSort <- arr
-  base case -> return array if len of the array <= 1
+  base case -> return the array if len of the array <= 1
   mid <- array length / 2

   L[] <- all the values before mid (including mid)